-- 1. Open the File menu and choose Open Project.

-- 2. Locate the project file.

-- 3. Click Open in the dialog box.
+- 1. Open the File menu and choose Open Project. - 2.
+Locate the project file in the /Movies/Movavi Video Editor/Projects folder of your user. - 3.
+Click Open in the dialog box.

 You can now resume your work on the project.